-NOFAS works to prevent prenatal exposure to alcohol and other substances of abuse known to harm fetal development by raising awareness and supporting women before and during their pregnancy, and supports individuals, families, and communities living with Fetal Alcohol Spectrum Disorders (FASDs) and other preventable intellectual/developmental disabilities.
+NOFAS works to prevent prenatal exposure to alcohol, drugs, and other substances known to harm fetal development by raising awareness and supporting women before and during their pregnancy, and supports individuals, families, and communities living with Fetal Alcohol Spectrum Disorders (FASDs) and other preventable intellectual/developmental disabilities.

-A world where all children are born free of exposure to alcohol and other substances of abuse known to harm fetal development.
+A world where all children are born free of exposure to alcohol, drugs, and other substances known to harm fetal development.

-NOFAS educates the public, practitioners, and policymakers about the risk of prenatal exposure to alcohol and other substances of abuse known to harm fetal development including tobacco, marijuana, heroin and other opioids, cocaine, and methamphetamine, recognizing that these substances are often used simultaneously.
+NOFAS educates the public, practitioners, and policymakers about the risk of prenatal exposure to alcohol, drugs, and other substances known to harm fetal development including tobacco, marijuana, heroin and other opioids, cocaine, and methamphetamine, recognizing that these substances are often used simultaneously.
 NOFAS supports individuals and families living with FASDs through referrals, advocacy, training for professionals, information dissemination, and a wide range of diverse initiatives and resources.

 Shared Values and Beliefs

 We believe FASDs are a national health crisis.
 Nearly 100,000 newborns in the U.S. every year are exposed to heavy or binge drinking—the highest risk for FASDs—during their prenatal development.
 Alcohol and pregnancy education must be elevated to a higher public health priority and medical and mental health care systems must better serve all families in need.

 We believe society still does not see or understand the magnitude of FASDs.
 Many myths and misconceptions about the risk of alcohol use during pregnancy remain despite nearly 45 years of clinical research.
 Broad public education and media outreach must be sustained to teach the facts about FASDs and the risk of alcohol use during pregnancy.